 The new performance measures are designed to encourage schools to offer a broad and balanced curriculum with a focus on an academic core at key stage 4 and measuring performance across 8 qualifications.

-From 2016, the headline indicator of school performance determining the floor standard will be Progress 8.
+The headline indicator of school performance determining the floor standard is Progress 8.

-What will be published in performance tables from 2016?
+What is published in performance tables from 2016

 The KS4 headline measures are: